mnhussain1/SnapFFT/README.md

 Using and Installing.
 1. Option-1 : Either run the python file directly or using any interpreter.
 It is built to be compatible with Python version 3.9.1.
-2. Option 2 : Download the folder "SnapFFT.exe" and "_internal" in on folder and run the .exe. files.
+2. Option 2 : Download the folder "SnapFFT.exe" and "_internal" in one folder and run the .exe. files.
 Make sure the following packages are installed -

 numpy	                    pip install numpy cv2	                      pip install opencv-python